developit/espz/README.md

 Flashed code is bundled and optimized via Rollup and Terser, so you can use ES Modules.

+## Getting Started

+In order to use this tool, you need to first flash Espruino onto your ESP8266:

+1. Download the firmware files from [espruino.com/EspruinoESP8266](http://www.espruino.com/EspruinoESP8266#firmware-updates)

+2. Plug in your device using a USB cable that supports data (it's ridiculous how many of them don't)

+3. Flash the firmware according to [these instructions](http://www.espruino.com/ESP8266_Flashing).
+For example, if you're on MacOS:

+     ```sh
+    esptool.py --port /dev/tty.usbserial-* --baud 115200 write_flash --flash_freq 80m --flash_mode dio --flash_size 32m \
+    0x0000 "boot_v1.6.bin" 0x1000 espruino_esp8266_user1.bin 0x3FC000 esp_init_data_default.bin 0x3FE000 blank.bin
+    ```

+4. You can now send code to the device or [access a REPL](#repl) using espz.

+5. Once you've flashed code that [connects to your wifi network](https://github.com/developit/espz/blob/f3303ea279c9ed18cab313daca8e6e29076f359c/demo/homectrl/index.js#L97-L119), you can send code or launch the REPL over wifi via `--address HOSTNAME_OR_IP`.

+## Usage

 ### REPL

 The REPL is just like Espruino's REPL, except that it supports ES2017.